zhangfan9607243/Unimelb_MAST90106_HNN_Knapsack/README.md

 # Unimelb MAST90106 & MAST90107 Data Science Project - HNN Knapsack

+This project is the capston project of Unimelb Master of Data Science program.
+The project team that I was in was assigned a project called "Solving Floor Space Allocation as a Large-Scale Optimisation Problem".

-This project aims to solve a multi-knapsack problem, optimizing store space allocation to maximize profit (KPI1) while minimizing wastage (KPI2).
+This project aims to solve a multi-knapsack problem, optimizing store space allocation to maximize profit (KPI1) while minimizing wastage (KPI2), with a series of equality and inequality constrains.

 This is a team project, and my work in this project is to implement a **Hopfield Neural Network (HNN) for Mixed Integer Programming**, which is used as an alternative to classical optimization techniques for its ability to handle complex constraints and explore large solution spaces.

----

 ## Problem Statement